sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 {{< image src="flappy-bird.png" width="200px" height="200px" >}}
 {{< /diagram >}}

 In networking, flapping happens when a route rapidly appears and disappears.
 Imagine a misconfigured router or a loose fiber cable.
-The router yells to the internet, "I have a path to Google!" only to drop the connection a second later and say, "Never mind, it is gone".
-Because BGP is designed to spread information globally, that single localized hiccup does not stay local.
-It sends a ripple effect across the map as thousands of routers worldwide are forced to constantly recalculate their paths.
+The router yells to the Internet, "I have a path to Google!" only to drop the connection a second later and say, "Never mind, it is gone".
+That single localized hiccup doesn’t stay local.
+It ripples outward as routers everywhere recalculate their paths.
 To keep the whole system from grinding to a halt, modern routers use Route Flap Damping.
 This essentially puts the noisy network in a time-out until it proves it can stay stable.

 ### Decoding the Pulses